AIML-IfI/yamlparser/README.md

     name: Jon Doe

 Additionally, we wish to be able to add command line options to our configurations that do not appear in any configuration file.
-This can be done programatically by providing a parser with specific options, and example is provided in `extend.py`:
+This can be done programmatically by providing a parser with specific options, and example is provided in `extend.py`:

     [content of extended.py]
     import yamlparser, argparse